 However, the brand wasn’t catapulted into worldwide success until the launch of the brand’s iconic Naked Eyeshadow Palette Collection.
 These neutral palettes were powerhouse releases throughout the 2010s.

 Is the Urban Decay Naked Honey Palette worth the buzz?

 Urban Decay Naked Honey Eyeshadow Palette Claims

 The Naked Honey Eyeshadow Palette is one of the newest members of the Naked Collection.
 This 12-pan palette comes with 12 matte and shimmer shadows that are inspired by 70s retro glam.

 According to Urban Decay, the Naked Honey Palette can be used to create everything from bright and easy daytime looks to seductive, glamorous looks.

 Also, the Naked Honey Eyeshadow Palette is the first and only Naked Palette that I can recall being heavily advertised using celebrities.
 The brand featured Joey King and Lizzo in the ads for this palette.

 The Naked Honey Palette comes in a sturdy, yellow gold-hued plastic tin.
 I wish the packaging were cardboard, but I cannot deny the sheer beauty of the design.
 The outer tin the Naked Honey Palette looks like dripping gold or honey.

 Also, the inside of the Naked Honey Palette comes with a large, wide mirror.
-Each shade within the palette is clearly labeled with easy-to-read typography.
-As with all Urban Decay Naked Palettes, there is a double-ended brush.
+Each shade within the palette appears clearly labeled with easy-to-read typography.
+As with all Urban Decay Naked Palettes, a double-ended brush comes inside.

 The Urban Decay Naked Honey Eyeshadow Palette retails for $49.00.
 The palette comes with 11.4 grams of the product.
 From a price per gram perspective, each gram of shadow is approximately $4.30.